AndiWeiss/alx-wol/README.md

   mkinitramfs
   This hook installs **all** dkms build modules into the initramfs

+## issue found in Debian

+When installing the required kernel header the script `extract-vmlinux` of the kernel sources is not installed.
+Because of that the script `extract_kversion_string.sh` first checks if the script is available and if not downloads and uses the one matching the currently running kernel.

 # documentation for the generic dkms mechanism

 The new generic kernel module patch mechanism is explained [here](kernelpatching.md)

 # History

+**Version 2.1**

+Introduction of mechanism to integrate other distributions than Ubuntu.
+First other distribution implemented: Debian.

 **Version 2.0**